Rhodesian Ridgeback Dog Breed Info (2023 Guide)

 Rhodesian Ridgebacks, despite being resilient and generally healthy, are prone to a few genetic and developmental problems.
 The most common of these problems are mentioned below.

-Dermoid Sinus: They are prone to this disease unique to its own breed only.
+Dermoid Sinus: They are prone to this disease unique to their own breed only.
 It causes when the embryonic spinal cord fails to fully separate from the skin and results in painful lumps along the dog’s ridge.

 Elbow and Hip Dysplasia: As with many large dog breeds, they can also suffer from these inherited conditions.
 They may cause mobility problems which can be aggravated by a high-calorie diet or injuries caused by jumping around furniture.